Study on life extension works of Estonian icebreakers

 Sub-activity 7.2 – Study on technical condition of Estonian icebreakers and needed life extension works

-The scope of this sub-activity is to perform technical evaluation of the vessels, analyses of data and preparation of final report.
+The scope of this sub-activity was to perform technical evaluation of the vessels, analyses of data and preparation of final report.
 The study will be used as a decision making document for EMA regarding the decision to do the needed life extension works on the vessels.